arendjr/selectivity/CONTRIBUTING.md

     $ tools/install-git-hooks.sh

-This will install a Git pre-push hook that will run Eslint and all unit tests before pushing.
+This will install a Git pre-push hook that will run ESLint and all unit tests before pushing.